 I would highly recommend anyone who has the chance to take a placement year whilst at Uni.
 It has given me the biggest confidence boost within my studies and made me more excited for my future career.

-Find out more about Cardiff Met students learning on the job with our work placement blogs.
+Find out more about Cardiff Met students learning on the job with our work placement and employability blogs.